-Providing kits of the materials for my tutorials is not something I wish to get involved with at this stage, but I know that many people prefer to buy their materials in this way, so I have teamed up with Jamie North of Kitznglitz and Sally Battis of Sally Bead Jewelry to make this possible.
+Large scale production of kits is not something I wish to get involved with at this stage, but I know that many people prefer to buy their materials in this way, so I have teamed up with Jamie North of Kitznglitz and Sally Battis of Sally Bead Jewelry to make this possible.

 They will supply the materials only.
 To make the jewellery you need to have the Prumihimo Disk and to have bought the tutorial from me.
 Some of the kits so far are based on the Pipalicious tutorial.
 This is supplied with the single disk, when it is purchased from this site in the Prumhimo Disk package,

 It is also available as a tutorial on its own, for those who bougth their disk from JTV, The Big Bead Show or a retail shop

 The other kit Sally has available is for the Butterfly tutorial.
 This tutorial came with the Pre-order and launch packages of the Prumihimo book.
 It is also available as a tutorial on its own.

 Please check Sally’s website for the latest designs and the most up-to-date stock position.
 Here are some photos of the fabulous versions she has put together.

 These kits make use of the Pipalicious tutorial, but (tulip) petal beads are used instead of the pip beads.

 Another bead substitution creates a totally different effect!

 Sally has sourced a great clasp for this kit for the Butterfly tutorial.
 Click here for the kit.